 In his 2016 proclamation, Obama noted that African-American music and musicians have helped the country "to dance, to express our faith through song, to march against injustice, and to defend our country's enduring promise of freedom and opportunity for all.

-Since coming to American as slaves, African-Americans have influence the music world in all different genre.
-Over the years a few African-Americans and music themes have been honored on U.S. stamps.
+Since coming to America as slaves, African Americans have influenced the music world in all different genres.
+Over the years, several African Americans and music themes have been honored on U.S. stamps.